TRUSTS REGISTRATION SERVICE

-The Trusts Registration Service is a new initiative from HMRC, which requires attention from all trustees.
-The changes mean that all UK trusts which declare tax to HMRC are required to register using this service.
-This article is intended as a prompt for trustees to establish whether their trust is required to register using this service.

-- What is the Trusts Registration Service?

-No. 7.
 The Trusts Registration Service is a recent initiative from HMRC, which requires attention from all trustees.
 The current rules mean that all UK trusts which declare tax to HMRC are required to register using this service.
 New changes have been proposed (but not finalised), which mean that nearly all trusts will be required to register from March 2020.

 - What is the Trusts Registration Service?